kshitijl/wedding-website/index.md

 More Qs?
 Text us and we'll add to this section.

+#### Can my kids come?

+Yes!
+Children are welcome!
+Mother Nature put the wiggle in children, so don't feel like you have to suppress it at our event.

 #### Do I have to come to every event?

 No. But please [RSVP](https://forms.gle/gkEnJbgXrAirQJyK9) (especially to the wedding) so we have enough food for everyone!